JaaHann/companion-module-marshall-cameras/companion/HELP.md

 Please make shure, that you install the latest firmware for your camera, because not all firmwares support remote control with this module.
 <br>You can select you IP camera <a href="https://marshall-usa.com/cameras/#IPTV" target="_blank">here</a> and download the latest firmware.

 IMPORTANT: Not all cameras support all actions and feedbacks.
-Please Test before production.
+Please test before production and use the manual to see what your camera is capable of.

 ### Configuration
 * Enter the IP address of the device as well as the username and password in the configuration settings.